daronphang/coding_resources/databases/sql/stored_procedures/passing_list_as_parameter.md

 ## Passing Data Table as Parameter (Table-Valued Parameters):
 Allows multiple rows of data to be passed to stored procedure by Transact-SQL code.
 Involves 3 step process:
 1) Create user-defined table that corresponds to table to be populated.
-2) Pass user-defined table to stored procedure as parameter.
+2) Create stored procedure that uses TVP.
-3) In stored procedure, select data from passed parameter and insert into table.
+3) Declare table type, populate it with data, and pass it to stored procedure.

 ```sql
 CREATE DATABASE ShowRoom